Ssangyong Engineering and Construction

+The company is involved in various aspects of construction, including housing development, civil engineering, building construction, and plant construction.

+Ssangyong Engineering & Construction Co., Ltd has finalized multiple large-scale projects both locally and internationally.

 History

 The company was initially the construction arm of the South Korean chaebol SsangYong Group.
 Ssangyong Construction Co., Ltd was founded on October 18, 1977.
 It was renamed as Ssangyong Engineering & Construction Co., Ltd. in 1986 and began expanding overseas.
 The 1997 Asian financial crisis, which hit South Korea hard, led to the conglomerate's collapse due to the debts incurred by its automobile division.
-It was eventually broken up and its subsidiaries were spun off into separate companies under new management.
+It eventually split up and its subsidiaries were spun off into separate companies under new management.
 These companies still retain the "Ssangyong" name but are not related.

 Performance

-Since its founding in 1977, Ssangyong E&C performed 135 projects in the world, totaling $9 billion in value spread throughout 20 countries including Singapore, Indonesia, Malaysia, Saudi Arabia, Jordan and India.
+Since its founding in 1977, Ssangyong E&C performed 135 projects around the world.
+Projects totaling nine billion dollars in value throughout 20 countries including Singapore, Indonesia, Malaysia, Saudi Arabia, Jordan and India.
 The company has a portfolio that spans all areas of construction, ranging from buildings, roads, subways, railways, airports, harbors, dams, bridges, tunnels and plants.
-In the hotel building sector, in particular, Ssangyong E&C has completed approximately 13,000 guestrooms with its hotels around the world.
+Particularly, in the hotel building sector, Ssangyong E&C completed approximately 13,000 guestrooms with its hotels around the world.

 In 2010, Ssangyong E&C built the Marina Bay Sands Hotel in Singapore, sloping up to 52 degrees from the ground surface.

-Each of the three hotel buildings, uniquely linked together, look like two playing cards leaning against each other, crowned by a horizontal SkyPark elevated 200m above the ground.
+Three hotel buildings, uniquely linked together, look like two playing cards leaning against each other, crowned by a horizontal SkyPark elevated 200m above the ground.

 This project involved 57 floors above ground (including the SkyPark), with 2,511 guestrooms in three buildings that were conjoined at the top.